MicrosoftDocs/VBA-Docs/api/Access.Form.md

 The following example shows how to use the  **BeforeUpdate** event of a form to require that a value be entered into one control when another control also has data.

- **Sample code provided by:** The [Microsoft Access 2010 Programmer's Reference](https://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html)
+**Sample code provided by** the [Microsoft Access 2010 Programmer's Reference](https://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html).